 Consequences of Test Security Violations

-Administrators, certified and non-certified school staff, students, and parents must adhere to all Best Testing Practices.
+Administrators, certified and non-certified school staff, students, and parents must adhere to all best testing practices.
 Consequences of violations may include the invalidation of student test results and liability for copyright infringement.
 Disciplinary measures for educators and school staff may be determined at an employment level based on a school board’s policy and the severity of the test security violations.
 Examples might include a written reprimand, suspension, or termination of contract.
 The HIDOE may also pursue its own sanctions of department-licensed individuals for testing irregularities.

 Invalidation of test results for individual students or groups of students may have multiple consequences, including:

-Parents will not receive scores on their child’s report;
+Parents will not receive scores on their child’s report.

 Public reporting will reflect all invalidated tests as “not tested.”
-This may reduce the percentage of students meeting proficiency; and/or
+This may reduce the percentage of students meeting proficiency.